 Unless a county or municipality enacts an ordinance by December 1 preceding the tax year, no additional exemption will apply to that county's or municipality's taxes during that year.

-Orange County as well as the cities of Apopka, Belle Isle, Edgewood, Oakland, Orlando, Windermere, Winter Garden and Winter Park have authorized up to $50,000 additional exemption to date.
-The City of Ocoee and Town of Eatonville have authorized up to $25,000 for this exemption.
+Orange County as well as the cities of Apopka, Belle Isle, Edgewood, Oakland, Ocoee, Orlando, Windermere, Winter Garden and Winter Park have authorized up to $50,000 additional exemption to date.
+The Town of Eatonville has authorized up to $25,000 for this exemption.

 How is "household" defined?